Fix the Structural Bottleneck: Context Compression via Explicit Information Transmission: Method

-Given a sequence of token anchors aggregated across layers, we next describe how information is transmitted from $N$ dense token anchors to $K$ coarse compression slots to achieve compression.
-In specific, we seek a transmission plan $\Pi \in \mathbb{R}_{+}^{N \times K}$, where $\Pi_{t,k}$ represents the amount of information transmitted from token anchor $t$ to compression slot $k$.
+Given the token anchors aggregated across layers, we next address the widthwise limitation discussed above, namely the lack of allocation among compression tokens.
+Instead of letting each slot independently retrieve information as in self-attention, we explicitly allocate information from $N$ token anchors to $K$ compression slots through a shared transmission plan.
+Formally, we seek $\Pi \in \mathbb{R}_{+}^{N \times K}$, where $\Pi_{t,k}$ denotes how much information token anchor $t$ sends to compression slot $k$.

-\textbf{The utility matrix.} To obtain a transmission plan that globally coordinates all possible information flow paths, we first construct a \emph{utility matrix} $U_{t,k}$ that quantifies how useful each transmission path (from the $u_{th}$ anchor to the $k_{th}$ slot) is to retain contextual information.
-We consider each token anchor as a \emph{sender}.
-We build a \emph{receiver} for each compression slot and assign each receiver to cover a local set of senders, thereby preserving the semantic order of the context.
-We uniformly partition the token anchor sequence into local fields $\mathcal{F}_k$ and perform mean aggregation over its field to obtain the representation of each receiver, imposing locality bias when building the receiver:
+\textbf{Utility matrix.} To coordinate all possible sender-slot paths globally, we first construct a \emph{utility matrix} $U_{t,k}$ that measures how beneficial it is to transmit information from anchor $t$ to slot $k$.
+We treat each token anchor as a \emph{sender}.
+For each compression slot, we build a corresponding \emph{receiver} and assign it a local field of senders so that the initial slot semantics remain aligned with the original token order.
+Concretely, we uniformly partition the token-anchor sequence into local fields $\mathcal{F}_k$, average the anchors within each field to obtain the receiver representation, and then compute the utility matrix using the cosine similarity between projected sender and receiver representations: